-I grew up on the Catalan coast in north-eastern Spain, with countless trips to local nature reserves and summers birding in the Scottish Highlands fuelling my interest in the natural world.
-My love of nature and wild places eventually led me to return to the UK to get a degree in BSc Zoology from the University of Aberdeen.
-By the end of my degree I was determined to pursue a career in conservation, and I went on to obtain an MSc in Conservation & Biodiversity a year later from the University of Exeter.
-I worked on various research projects during this time, focussing primarily on predator-prey ecology and conservation conflicts.
-Following the completion of my MSc, I spent a brief stint at a wildlife research station in Sweden, where I worked on a project analysing the field preferences of greylag geese on agricultural land.
+I have always been fascinated with the natural world.
+Growing up in north-eastern Spain, my interest was fuelled by countless trips to local nature reserves and summers birding in the Scottish Highlands.
+My love of nature and wild places eventually led me to return to the UK to do a degree in BSc Zoology at the University of Aberdeen, from which I graduated in 2016.
+By the end of my degree I was determined to pursue a career in conservation, and I went on to obtain an MSc in Conservation & Biodiversity from the University of Exeter in 2017.
+During my time at university, I worked on various research projects focussing primarily on predator-prey ecology and conservation conflicts.
+After graduating, I worked at a wildlife research station in Sweden studying greylag goose ecology, and eventually joined WWT's Conservation team in 2018.
+In late 2020 I started my PhD in collaboration with WWT and the University of Exeter.

 Cromie, R., Newth, J., & Strong, E. (2019).
 Transitioning to non-toxic ammunition: Making change happen.
 Ambio, 48(9), 1079-1096.